You might have been driving around Tucson these last few weeks and noticed our beloved saguaros have been sporting new hairdos.

 10. You can find them all over the desert

-You’re apt to see saguaro blooms almost anywhere throughout the Tucson area, including urban and foothills neighborhoods.
+You’re apt to see them almost anywhere throughout the Tucson area, including urban and foothills neighborhoods.

-To see a variety of blooms in the wild desert, you might try some of these sites:
+To see a variety of blooms, you might try some of these sites: